gaurangisinha/Evergreen_bot/README.md

 ### The way it works:
 1. Lets assume today's date is 12th June.
 2. You enter a number n : 5 (say).
+3. Set the max limit of commits per day (say m).
-3. Basically then from 12th june it goes back 5 days and each day it starts to commit(puts a random quote in bot.txt).
+3. Basically then from 12th june it goes back 5 days and each day it starts to commit(puts a random quote in bot.txt) * a random number.
+4. Therefore per day you will a random amount of commit (0 - m)
 4. Now you know how to make your timeline evergreen, if you miss to upload one day :P .
 5. If u want to undo the changes, simply delete the repo.

 ---

+### Note : If you r tyring it for fun, recommended values of n = 10, m = 10.
+### Note : This process takes time if u set a large value of n (keep m between 0-10) else process may take eternity.
 ### So u want proof XD ....??
 ![](https://github.com/Sayantan-world/Quote_bot/blob/master/Images/commits.png?raw=true)